farrokhdev/testchatapp/README.md

-This code is for test the upgraded version is in:---
+This code is for test the upgraded version is in: